ellysh/league-of-legends-fundamentals-en/manuscript/Theory/basic-concepts.md

 * Red rectangle the minion wave of the red team.

-You can identify three forms of equilibrium on the map:
+You can identify three types of equilibrium on the map:

 1. Landscape equilibrium.